Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 FreshnessWeeks to months oldMinutes old

-Shelf lifeMonths unopenedHours to days refrigerated
+Shelf lifeMonths unopenedHours to a couple of days refrigerated

-Basic Equipment
+Equipment

 • Blender or food processor

-• Fine mesh strainer or nut milk bag
+• Fine-mesh strainer or nut-milk bag

 • Glass pitcher or jar

-• Ice cube trays (for freezing leftovers)
+• Ice cube trays for freezing leftovers

-2. Add 1 cup (about 150g) of cherries to a blender with 1–2 cups of cold water.
+2. Add about 1 cup (150 g) of cherries to a blender with 1–2 cups of cold water.

-Yield: About 3 cups (4–6 small glasses)
+Yield: about 3 cups (4–6 small glasses)

-• 1.5 cups fresh or frozen acerola cherries (~225g)
+• 1.5 cups fresh or frozen acerola cherries (~225 g)

 • 2 cups cold filtered water

-• 1–2 tablespoons honey or maple syrup (to taste)
+• 1–2 tablespoons honey or maple syrup, to taste

 • 1 tablespoon fresh lime juice (optional, for brightness)